-On systems with a serial console, connect to the serial console and record the scrollback buffer when a crash happens, or there may not be a way to retrieve the crash dump otherwise.
+On hardware with a serial console, connect to the serial console and record the scrollback buffer when a crash happens, or there may not be a way to retrieve the crash dump otherwise.

 Install without Swap Space¶

-If the system is running an installation without swap space, it may not be able
+If the installation does not contain any swap space, it may not be able to take

 a crash dump or automatically restart, and may stop at a